 While there can be various distractions while driving, the biggest one is the use of cell phones.
 Although any driver can cause a crash due to distracted driving, young drivers are more likely to engage in distracted driving, and cause accidents.
-Our St. Louis accident lawyers will discuss some of the key issues concerning distracted driving.

 What the numbers show

 Every day around nine people are killed in distracted driving crashes.
 That’s one every two and a half hours.
 This means there are around 3,477 deaths every year!
 These deaths could have been avoided by simply not allowing ourselves to be distracted.
 Additionally, a further 291,000 people are injured every year.
 That’s more than one every minute and a half!